hitesh-c/detube/README.md

-# YouTube Ad-block
+# DeTube 🎯

-Turns off YouTube ad-movies and ad-banners automatically when they begin.
+Turns off YouTube Recomendations, ad-movies and ad-banners automatically when they begin.
+Good for students and focused people, we say "Search Here😌..
+No Ads & recomendations, stay focused!🎯".

-## Install and run:
+## Install and run Detube:

 1. Sign in to your account in the Chrome browser.